 Mountain Dew History

 Mountain Dew is a popular carbonated soda brand owned by PepsiCo.
-It’s available in more than 40 different flavors including Caffeine-Free, Diet, Citrus Cherry and Original Mountain Dew among others.
-The drink’s original formula was created in 1940 by Ally and Barney Hartman who were working for Tennessee beverage bottlers at the time.
+It’s available in more than 40 different flavors including Caffeine-Free, Diet, Citrus Cherry, and Original Mountain Dew among others.
+The drink’s original formula was created in 1940 by Ally and Barney Hartman who was working for Tennessee beverage bottlers at the time.
 A revised model was later invented by Billy Bridgforth in 1958, featuring a fluorescent yellow color that people were attracted to.

 Brothers Ally and Barney originally intended Mountain Dew to be an accompaniment for whiskey.
 They began packaging the original lemon-lime formula from their base in Knoxville, Tennessee.
 The two came up with the name “Mountain Dew” to play up the beverage’s intended use as a complimentary drink.